giuliaago/insilicoFramework/README.md

 ## Data availability and download

 Once you have identified target taxa, metabarcoding marker(s), and primer pair candidate(s), use a combination of queries to assess the sequences available in the NCBI database.

-ExTaxsI tool was used to create the queries and download the data.
+### Download sequences with Entrez tools

+Now you can create the database that will be used for the following *in silico* PCR by downloading the sequences of interest according to the information (i.e  target taxa, the barcode marker(s), and primer pairs) found in the literature search.

+To download the target sequences from NCBI database use Entrez Direct (EDirect) [[5]](https://www.ncbi.nlm.nih.gov/books/NBK179288/) with the following command <code>esearch -db nucleotide -query | efetch -format</code>.

+Visit EDirect book to explore all the command specific options at https://www.ncbi.nlm.nih.gov/books/NBK179288/

 You can check if the query used and the downloaded data are appropriate by visualizing the downloaded taxa.
 You can do this in two ways:

 1. **Extract the taxIDs list from the downloaded sequences and then convert it to a taxonomy list**